Navigating Text-To-Image Customization: From LyCORIS Fine-Tuning to Model Evaluation: Experiments

 \subsection{Dataset}

 Contrary to prior studies that primarily focus on single-concept fine-tuning with very few images, we consider a dataset that spans across a wide variety of concepts with an imbalance in the number of images for each.
-This corresponds to a moderate scale of fine-tuning, which is quite common in practice.
 Our dataset is hierarchically structured, featuring 1,706 images across five categories: anime characters, movie characters, scenes, stuffed toys, and styles.
 These categories further break down into various classes and sub-classes.
 Importantly, classes under ``scenes'' and ``stuffed toys'' contain only 4 to 12 images, whereas other categories have 45 to 200 images per class.

 The influence of training captions on the fine-tuned model is also widely acknowledged in the community.
 It is particularly observed that training with uninformative captions such as \texttt{``A photo of \trainingword''}, which are commonly employed in the literature, can lead to subpar results.
-In light of this, we use a publicly available tagger\footnote{\url{https://huggingface.co/SmilingWolf/wd-v1-4-convnext-tagger-v2}} to tag the training images.
+In light of this, we use a publicly available tagger to tag the training images.
 We then remove tags that are inherently tied to each target concept.
 The resulting tags are combined with the concept descriptor to create more informative captions as \texttt{``\trainingword, \{tag\thinspace 1\}, ..., \{tag\thinspace k\}''}.
 To justify this choice, comparative analyses for models trained using different captions are presented in \cref{apx:captioning}.